Around 70% of the care we give to our patients is in the community where they live, whether that be at home, in a care home or nursing home.

 You may be referred by your GP, district nurse, Ipswich Hospital discharge team or another hospice team.

-In addition to our CNS and CHCA service, we offer a home-sitting, companionship service, to give you and your family a break from routine.
-Our volunteer sitters can come and spend time with you while your normal carers take a break.
+In addition to our CNS and CHCA service, we offer a community volunteer service which offers patient support.
+Our volunteer can come and spend time with you while your normal carers take a break.
 They can help with practical tasks like making drinks and snacks, or simply stay and chat, take a walk or read to you.

 They are not allowed to provide nursing or personal care however.